NorthwaveSecurity/fridax/README.md

 }
 ```
 For example, to read the `public static readonly bool secret2` you can run the command below after copying `./examples/read_static_bool_from_class.js` to `./scripts/read_static_bool_from_class.js`.
-You also need to edit the `Company.ProjectName.Settings` class name and `secret2` variable name to your needs.
-You can find out which names you need by using [dnSpy](https://github.com/0xd4d/dnSpy).
+You also need to edit the `Company.ProjectName.Settings` class name and `secret2` variable name in that file to your needs.
+You can find out which names you need by using [dnSpy](https://github.com/0xd4d/dnSpy) on the Mono binary in the IPA/APK.

 ```bash
 node fridax.js inject --scripts read_static_bool_from_class